mooshkid/lifecom_salon/README.md

 # Project Title

-The purpose of this project is to extract all details of the salons from [https://hair-chiba.or.jp/category/salon](https://hair-chiba.or.jp/category/salon/)
+The purpose of this project is to extract all salon details from [https://hair-chiba.or.jp/category/salon](https://hair-chiba.or.jp/category/salon/)

 ## Description